 When a substance changes from one phase to another at the transition temperature, either absorption or liberation of heat energy takes place.
 When ice melts into liquid water, a certain amount of heat is absorbed by ice.
 On the contrary, when liquid water freezes into ice, an equal amount of heat is liberated from water.
 The heat absorbed or liberated from a substance when it undergoes a phase transition is called the latent heat of the substance.
-Existence of the latent heat means that the structure of the substance differs in different phases, and that the structural change of the substance is accompanied by a change in energy which appears as the latent heat of the phase transition.
+Existence of the latent heat means that the structure of the substance is accompanied by a change in energy which appears as the latent heat of the phase transition.